-If you've received a letter from your mortgage lender threatening court action for repossession, or you've had a letter from the court giving you a hearing date, find out how to get legal advice now and find out what you can do if you are facing repossession.
+Get advice now if you've received a letter from your mortgage lender threatening court action for repossession or a letter from the court giving you a hearing date.

 Make mortgage arrears a priority

 If you fall behind on your mortgage payments, you need to take action to avoid court action to repossess your home.